urazzaq/E-Commerce-Site/README.md

 #Bugs:

-off by one error in detail modal
+--off by one error in detail modal--> Not resolved